efrenlopezm/ics2matrix/README.md

 </div>
 <br />

 This repository hosts the research artifacts released with the paper **SoK: Security of Programmable Logic Controllers**.
-It mainly hosts the ICS<sup>2</sup> Matrix however it also include other information relevant to the securty community like the list of PLC Security Research Artifacts.
+It mainly hosts the ICS<sup>2</sup> Matrix however it also includes other information relevant to the securty community like the list of PLC Security Research Artifacts.

 ## Research Paper